 Ask Kit Kat – Dementia & Keeping a Pet

-Hook Law Center: Kit Kat, what can you tell us about traveling with a service animal?
+Hook Law Center: Kit Kat, should someone with dementia keep a pet?

 Distribution of This Newsletter

 Hook Law Center encourages you to share this newsletter with anyone who is interested in issues pertaining to the elderly, the disabled and their advocates.
 The information in this newsletter may be copied and distributed, without charge and without permission, but with appropriate citation to Hook Law Center, P.C.
 If you are interested in a free subscription to the Hook Law Center News, then please telephone us at 757-399-7506, e-mail us at email@example.com or fax us at 757-397-1267.